MediaBox-AUIKits/AUIAICall/iOS/README_English.md

 AUIAICallManager.defaultManager.checkDeviceAuth(agentType: .VisionAgent) {
     let topVC = viewController ??
 UIViewController.av_top()
-    let controller = AUIAICallStandardController(userId: "123")   // Parameter is the UserId of the currently logged-in user controller.agentShareInfo = "xxxxx"   // Obtain the token to start the call from the console let vc = AUIAICallViewController(controller)
+    let controller = AUIAICallStandardController(userId: "xxx")   // Parameter is the UserId of the currently logged-in user controller.agentShareInfo = "xxxxx"   // Obtain the token to start the call from the console let vc = AUIAICallViewController(controller)
     vc.enableVoiceIdSwitch = false